 I’m smitten, utterly smitten.
 Fantastic game, and I have absolutely no qualms about recommending it to anybody looking for another MetroidVania game to while away the hours with.

-Tagged: 2018 games, 80s, action, arcade, C64, castlevania clone, cyberpunk, cyborgs, emulation, guns, Indie, Lasse Öörni, metroid clone, neon, new game, new old games, platform game, platformer, psytronik, ranger, review, run 'n' gun, sci-fi, shooter, steel ranger, VIC-20, VICE
+Tags: 2018 games, 80s, action, arcade, C64, castlevania clone, cyberpunk, cyborgs, emulation, guns, Indie, Indie Games, Lasse Öörni, metroid clone, neon, new game, new old games, platform game, platformer, psytronik, ranger, review, run 'n' gun, sci-fi, shooter, steel ranger, VIC-20, VICE